 Note that (P1) only describes the case when variables on the left and right are 'properly' ordered.
 The proposed standard allows arbitrary ordering of components in the mixed-mode vector.
-In addition to the block-wise transformation, as shown in (P1), we may consider a chain of several transformations, including permutations and MM/STD transformations:
+In addition to the block-wise transformation, as shown in (P1), a chain of several transformations may be considered, including permutations and MM/STD transformations: